smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-3.md

 from low confidence before to fully supporting each other now.

 Our clients who were most resistant to change we have started to collaborate on larger projects together.
-Savy members of their team have sent pull requests and other patches to smooth out their workflows.
+Savvy members of their team have sent pull requests and other patches to smooth out their workflows.
 Not only are the fixes we are doing for them making the process go smoother they are adding new functionality to address their needs where we have not been able to.
-This is very exicting and I hope we can continue to encourage this behaviour.
+This is very exciting and I hope we can continue to encourage this behaviour.

 Next
 ---------------------------------------